 - Data synchronization solutions

-Failed integrations create data silos that hurt ABM's core purpose - creating customized buyer experiences across touchpoints and optimizing the customer journey.
+Failed integrations create data silos, undermining ABM's core purpose—creating customized buyer experiences across touchpoints and optimizing the customer journey.

-ABM platforms need constant attention after implementation.
-Data accuracy problems affect even 5-year old providers - Apollo has gotten "critical feedback on data accuracy and email bounce rates."
-This means teams must clean data regularly to maintain the effectiveness of their account based marketing platform.
+ABM platforms require constant attention post-implementation.
+Data accuracy issues affect even established providers—Apollo has received "critical feedback on data accuracy and email bounce rates."
+Teams must regularly clean data to maintain the effectiveness of their account-based marketing platform.

 - Regular platform updates and fixes